Welcome to Dealing in Feelings

 Some children have difficulties recognising emotions in their bodies, while others find it hard to read facial expressions and body language.
 Some have language delays or are anxious about talking to others.

 I was looking for some emotion cards that could help the kids I saw in my therapy practice express how they were feeling inside.
-I couldn’t find anything that realistically showed children’s emotions.
+So many kids have difficulty understanding emotions and I couldn’t find anything that realistically showed children’s feelings.

 So in July 2019, I decided I would create my own cards and the Dealing in Feelings emotion cards were born!